Skip to content

 That makes it a strong fit if you:

 Printie is especially relevant for sellers and designers who do not want to become machine operators.
-The model is built around connecting the storefront, setting which design each SKU should use, and letting the production and shipping flow run in the background.
+The model is built around connecting the storefront, setting which design each SKU should use, collecting a payment method for fulfillment charges, and letting production and shipping run in the background.

 Best for quick launch with a visible print-farm workflow: Teleport